 Although students are expected to discuss possible sites in advance with their academic advisor, it is each student's responsibility to locate and secure an appropriate site.
 Students should carefully choose their sites.
 Although convenience of location and opportunities for employment (especially after completing the internship) often figure prominently in a student's site selection, even more importantly is the type and quality of the training and supervision that the site will offer.
-A list of field experience sites is available on the Clinical Professional Counseling Program's webpage.
+A list of field experience sites is available in Tevera within the "Sites" section as well as within an Excel worksheet located on the Clinical Professional Counseling Program's webpage.